Experiential Learning

 Education beyond traditional classroom boundaries

-Our experiential learning programme is central to our educational philosophy and encompasses diverse activities and initiatives.
+Our experiential learning programme (also called Triveni Programme) is central to our educational philosophy and encompasses diverse activities and initiatives.
 These encourage students to actively engage with their surroundings, fostering personal growth and a deeper understanding of the world.

-Learn through experience and exploration.
-Engage in an active learning process that involves hands-on work, problem-solving, and critical thinking.
+The emphasis is on learning through experience and exploration.
+You will engage in an active learning process that involves hands-on work, problem-solving, and critical thinking.
 The focus is on having real-life experiences that enable you to test concepts, theories, and principles learnt in the classroom and reflect on those experiences for deliberate action.

 Triveni Programme: Creativity, Activity and Service (CAS)